purecloudlabs/genesys-cloud-streaming-client-webrtc-sessions/doc/documentation.md

-# PureCloud Streaming Client WebRTC Sessions Extension
+# Genesys Cloud Streaming Client WebRTC Sessions Extension

 This extension for the streaming client supports receiving inbound and outbound WebRTC Softphone audio sessions.
 The API is used in conjunction with the public